jmoll1125/sorting-notes/README.md

 `tzoffset = [0, 6, 0, 0]`

-The way this works: starting at 1693540800 (12 AM Sep 1 2023 in New York), the timestamps of my notes will be displayed in Paris local time, which is 6 hours ahead of my home time zone.
-Then, starting at 1694793600 (12 PM on Sep 15), they will be displayed in New York time again.
+The way this works: starting at `1693540800` (12 AM Sep 1 2023 in New York), the timestamps of my notes will be displayed in Paris local time, which is 6 hours ahead of my home time zone.
+Then, starting at `1694793600 `(12 PM on Sep 15), they will be displayed in New York time again. `1693540800` is a Unix timestamp — [time.is](https://time.is/Unix_time_converter) can help you obtain one for the date you need.

 Ensure that tzbreaks is sorted chronologically, and the indices of tzoffset align with those of tzbreaks - otherwise, it might not work correctly!